collective/collective.developermanual/source/forms/z3c.form.rst

 .. admonition:: Description

-    ``z3c.form`` is alexible and powerful form library for Zope 3 applications.
+    ``z3c.form`` is flexible and powerful form library for Zope 3 applications.
     It is the recommended way to create complex Python-driven forms for Plone 4 and later versions.